The Edward Ely Neighborhood Performing Arts Series

 Guidelines

-- The City of Providence will promote all NPAI events.
-Organizations should also jointly promote and advertise their activities through their own means.
+- The Parks Department will promote all NPAI events.
+Organizations must also promote and advertise their activities through their own means.
 Funding recipients MUST credit the City of Providence, the Mayor, the Department of Art, Culture + Tourism and the Providence Parks Department

 - Schedule of events need to be finalized and communicated to ACT team by June 30th

-- For purposes of this application the performing arts are defined as: Theater, Music, Dance, Spoken Word.
+- For purposes of this application the performing arts are defined as: Theater, Music, Dance, Spoken Word, and Film.

 - Please review the Final Report (at the end of the Application) to be aware of information that will be necessary to track throughout your project.